WEDNESDAY, SEPTEMBER 2, 2015

 The focus was too much on him and not what his finger has been pointing to.
 It's an old story.
 Someone is enthusiastically pointing, "Look, look! it's a finger pointing at the moon!"
 The evidence is that while many people, especially in Canada where he is an icon and household name (voted 5th greatest Canadian ever) admire him, they admire the icon, his impressive curriculum vitae, the way he speaks, but not so much the implications of what he says.
 Even those who have read his 52 books, like moths to a light, have difficulty transitioning to the no-bright-lights world to come.
 Such is the nature of things.

-So, best guess: over 7 billion of Earth's 7.4 billion humans are moth-like growthers (perfectly normal imperfect humans) who will continue to swam any detectable light until only Sun, Moon and stars remain to shine upon an Earth that has been all used up.
+So, best guess: over 7 billion of Earth's 7.4+ billion humans are moth-like growthers (perfectly normal imperfect humans) who will continue to swam any detectable light [energy source] until only Sun, Moon and stars remain to shine upon an Earth that has been all used up.
 Virtually the only humans having a "we are the environment" culture are those currently clinging to their vestigial pre-growther indigenous cultures.
 They will be at the forefront of the transition to come, not the upper-middle class, educated, environmentally sensitive consumers without borders who support the idea of transitioning (resiliently of course) and are enthusiastically ready to be oversold on sustainable development, services, and products.
-Giving Suzuki a standing ovation or reading his books is not enough.
+Giving Suzuki a standing ovation or reading his books will not be enough.

 Human power-and-speed addicts also think that consuming